Cognigy/Cognigy-CLI/KNOWLEDGE-AI-README.md

 The term `KnowledgeAI source` references the actual file which contains one or more `chunks`.
 Each chunk within a document will be ingested as a separate object into the database, but the document's URL will be used as a reference in a knowledge store.

-Currently we only support ingesting plain text `.txt` files, where the paragraphs are separated by a blank line as in the following example:
+Currently we only support ingesting cognigy ctext `.ctxt` files, where the paragraphs are separated by a blank line as in the following example:

 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.